darula-hpp/fastbackend/README.md

 **Generate step:** `@fastbackend/core` parses your schema into a framework-agnostic IR (entities, fields, relationships, validation rules), then emits OpenAPI for downstream tools like UIGen.

 **Dev step:** The runtime adapter loads IR, wires CRUD and relationship routes, applies validation (Pydantic or Zod), and mounts your custom endpoints.
 FastAPI uses an in-memory store today; Express uses Prisma Client against your database.

+## Custom code for the 10%

+Generated routes cover CRUD and relationships.
+Use custom routes and overrides for business logic:

+- **Custom route** — add a new endpoint under `app/custom/` or `src/custom/`
+- **Override** — replace a generated route (e.g. custom `GET /users/{id}` handler)

+The runtime discovers these at startup and merges them into the served API and OpenAPI output.
+See [examples/sqlalchemy-fastapi](./examples/sqlalchemy-fastapi/) for override examples.

 ## Quick Start